 - Place it in a warm but shaded location for at least a week.

 - Keep the plant away from harsh lights and disturbances.

 - Do not fertilize your plant for at least a month after re-pot.

 It is always best to prune your Philodendron McColley’s Finale right before the winter season to help the plant stay healthy and happy during its dormancy.

-However, if you have a gnawing companion, never keep the plant in their reach.
+However, if you have a gnawing companions, never keep the plant within their reach.

 Calcium oxalate crystals can be found in its vast, attractive foliage.
 If swallowed, these poisonous crystals can irritate the respiratory system severely.